-From the nearly legendary Ukiyo-e to the most contemporary pop-culture inspired artistic wave, Japanese art is always in motion and is full of treasures to discover
+From the legendary ukiyo-e to the most contemporary pop-culture inspired artistic wave, Japanese art is always in motion and is full of treasures to discover.

-From a single wave and the meticulous choice of a few colors only, Hokusai the great master has created one of the most famous paintings of human history.
-Through this masterpiece of Ukiyo-e, literally images of the floating world, Japanese art got a lot of attention and these paintings depicting everyday life became the figurehead of Japanese art.
+From a single wave and the meticulous choice of the very few colors, Hokusai the great master has created one of the most famous paintings in Human History.
+Through this ukiyo-e masterpiece, literally “images of the floating world / this world”, Japanese art got a lot of attention and these works of art depicting everyday life became the figurehead of Japanese art.

-Japanese, always focused on the search of Aesthetic
+The Japanese, always focused on the quest for Aesthetic

 For thousands of years now, Japanese People have been creating, innovating and looking for a way to reach perfection even in their most simple and daily objects.
-This is why Japan is often described as an extremely careful nation.
-Just a look at Chawan, Japanese Tea Bowl, can be the very perfect example to understand their philosophy.
+This is why Japan is often described as an extremely meticulous nation.
+Chawan, the Japanese Tea Bowl, is one of the many examples illustrating their philosophy.

 Possibly, especially if you are not very well informed about Japanese art, you may think that the best gems you could find all belong to the past.
 However, it would mean to go without a lot of very talented artists who have known how to make their names around the world these past years.

 From Takashi Murakami, the iconic figure of the “superflat” style who collaborated with Louis Vuitton to Yayoi Kusama, with her easy recognizable polka dot and psychedelic patterns, Japan already showed the world how creative their modern artists can be.
 Still, there is yet a lot of marvels for you to discover and GOYOH is here to help you with that.

 Kashima Arts is located in Ginza, the luxury area of the capital, and is mostly specialized in Japanese scrolls such as calligraphy and paintings.